gridonic/commerce_postfinance/README.md

 # Commerce Postfinance

-Adds Postfinance as payment gateway to Commerce2 (Drupal 8).
+Provides Commerce integration for the Postfinance payment gateway.